try-php/howto/README.md

 # howto
-Some basic guidelines for the work on this project
+> Some basic guidelines for the work on this project

 ## Introduction

 In this repository there can be found some resources how to contribute/develop the try-php projects.
-To have a rough guideline that the whole project moves into the right direction.

 ## Contents